mkumm/mkumm_blog/content/posts/up-and-running-hugo/index.md

 $ flyctl deploy
 ```

-and after some behind the scenes magic, follow the link it provides to view your newly published site! 🎉
+and after waiting for some behind the scenes magic... follow the link it provides to view your newly-published public-to-the-world blog! 🎉

 ![image4](image4.png)

 ### Destroy App

-Fly.io let's you use up to $5 of resources for free each month so our new blog probably won't cost us anything, but there probably is no reason to keep this running.
+Fly.io let's you use up to $5 of resources for free each month so our new blog won't cost us anything if we let it run for a while, but there probably is no reason to keep this running... so...

 Go to your [Fly.io Dashboard](https://fly.io/dashboard) and click on your new App.
 If this is your first time using Fly, it will be the only App listed.